k2-fsa/icefall/egs/multi_zh-hans/ASR/RESULTS.md

 ### WenetSpeech char-based training results (Non-streaming and streaming) on zipformer model

-This is the [pull request](https://github.com/k2-fsa/icefall/pull/1130) in icefall.
+This is the [pull request #1238](https://github.com/k2-fsa/icefall/pull/1238) in icefall.

 #### Non-streaming